Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Introduction

 \end{thm*}

 By means of this generating function, one can compute any $h_n$ by taking the coefficient of $x^n$ in the Maclaurin expansion.
-For example, it takes a typical PC just a few seconds to compute $h_{15000} = 14068747$.
+For example, it takes an ordinary PC just a few seconds to compute $h_{15000} = 14068747$.
 In fact, by making a trivial adjustment~\eqref{gf refined} to the generating function, one computes that of these $14068747$ nontrivial homometry classes, $1249$ are triples and the rest are pairs.

 The special case $k=5$ is notable for the following reason.
 In general, one can replace $\Z_n$ by $\Z$ in the above discussion, replacing circular distance by the standard absolute value metric.
 There certainly do exist mutually homometric subsets of $\Z$ (modulo translation and reflection); moreover, two homometric subsets $S,T \subseteq \Z$ descend to homometric length-$n$ bracelets for any $n$, via the obvious map $\Z \longrightarrow \Z_n$ given by $x \mapsto x \: {\rm mod} \: n$.
-The opposite is \emph{not} true, however; indeed, unlike $\Z_n$, $\Z$ has no mutually homometric subsets (modulo translation and reflection) with at most 5 elements~\cite{LemkeWerman}*{p.~9}.
-Thus, $k=5$ is the largest value of $k$ for which the crystallographic binary phase retrieval problem depends entirely on the periodicity of $\Z_n$.
+The opposite is \emph{not} true, however; indeed, $\Z$ (unlike $\Z_n$) has no mutually homometric subsets with at most 5 elements (modulo translation and reflection); see~\cite{LemkeWerman}*{p.~9}.
+Thus, $5$ is the largest value of $k$ for which the crystallographic binary phase retrieval problem depends entirely on the periodicity of $\Z_n$.
 In other words, for $k \geq 6$, some of the nontrivial homometry classes in $\Z_n$ are merely ``shadows'' of those in $\Z$.